 And here is how my garden looks now.
 (June)

 As you can see, there's still a bare spot right in front of my window where the kitties dug and pooed my columbine to death last year.
 I was hoping when I first put the netting down that it might still come up, but it hasn't.
-I couldn't afford any new annuals this year since money is tight, but back in early spring I bought a big tube of mixed seeds at Smiths in the hopes of filling in some of the gaps.

 No comments: